← Back to Blog

 Aspect Heritage Properties Non-Heritage Properties

-Guest Appeal Draws guests looking for a historical experience Focuses on modern amenities and location
+Guest Appeal Draws guests seeking historical experience Focuses on modern amenities and location

 Renovation Flexibility Requires detailed approvals and specialized materials Allows greater freedom for modifications